Ricci de Turck flow on singular manifolds: Introduction and statement of the main result

 \subsection{Geometry of incomplete edge spaces}

 Choose local coordinates in the singular neighborhood $\U$ as follows.
-Consider local coordinates $(y)$ on $B$, lifted to $M$ and then extended inwards to the interior.
+Consider local coordinates $(y)$ on $B$, lifted to $\partial M$ with respect to $\phi$, and then extended radially to $U$.
 Let coordinates $(z)$ restrict to local coordinates on fibres $F$.
 This defines local coordinates $(x,y,z)$ in the neighborhood $\U$.